OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Giant.md

 - **Keen sight and smell:** Only surprised on a 1.
 - **Boulder throwing:** Up to 200’.
-- **Castle:** Built into mountain-sides or floating on cloud banks.
+- **Castle:** Built into mountainsides or floating on cloud banks.
 - **Guardians:** 3d6 giant hawks or (only in mountains) 6d6 dire wolves.
 - **Hate intruders:** May block mountain passes to ensure isolation.

 ## Fire Giant

 16’ tall humanoids with black hair and red skin.
 Dress in armor fashioned from golden metals (brass, bronze, copper).
-Dwell in places of extreme heat (e.g. near volcanoes).
+Dwell in places of extreme heat (e.g., near volcanoes).

 ------